ibexa/documentation-developer/docs/guide/econtent/econtent_features/indexing_econtent_data/econtent_indexer.md

 but the model is flexible and it can handle several class types, for example: category_a, sub_category, product, or any other hierarchical schema.

 All `sve_class` elements have a common name field.
-This name is used by the indexer as a common Solr field name for all types.
+This name is used by the indexer as a common search engine field name for all types.

 The name is specified in `sve_object_attributes` and its identifier is specified in the `sve_class` table.
-This name is stored in Solr with field name `name_s`.
+This name is stored in the search engine index with field name `name_s`.

 ## Standard Solr field names